comsysto/jumbodb/README.md

 ## Features

-- Indexing your JSON data
+- Index your JSON data
-- Querying over indexed and non-indexed data
+- Query over indexed and non-indexed data
 - Geospatial indexes
 - Range queries (between, greather than, less than and so on)
 - Data replication (to another database)